 • Making threats to tenants or intimidating them

-• “Steering” tenants away to particular neighborhoods
+• “Steering” applicants away to particular neighborhoods

 • Being biased in the manner in which you enforce the terms of the lease agreement